maarten-boot/g2g/README.md

 ## Generic Views

 ### AUTO_GUI

 Each app can define a file `autoGui.py` where hints are stored for the `genericForm` and `genericIndex`.
-This alows for a very fast insert/update/delete/search to be implemented per app (based on the models used) that can still be overridden if needed.
+This alows for a very fast insert/update/delete/search to be implemented per app, (based on the models used) that can still be overridden if needed.